-The bar application process is a mystery to most law students.
-That is not surprising, given that the Board of Bar Examiners keep all admissions decisions private.
+The bar application process – specifically the character and fitness evaluation – is a mystery to most law students.
+That is not surprising, given that the Minnesota Board of Law Examiners keeps all admissions decisions private.
 As a result, it is very difficult to figure out whether something in your background is likely to be a barrier to your admission to the bar.
 Even if you are ultimately admitted, there can be considerable delay while the Board investigates your application.

 The most common issues that lead to additional investigation are: